-Value of Property Damage - The estimated value of the loss of the structure and contents, in terms of the cost of replacement in like kind and quantity; including, contents damaged by fire, related damages caused by smoke, water, and overhaul.
+Value of Property Damage - The estimated value of the loss of the structure and contents, regarding the cost of replacement in like kind and quantity; including, contents damaged by fire, related damages caused by smoke, water, and overhaul.
 However, it does not include indirect loss, such as business interruption.